Help for Complex Relationships

 I am here to help you.”

 I am Dr. Kathy Marshack, psychologist and author.
-As a professional I specialize in helping my clients who are in Complex Relationships that are tough to treat with conventional psychotherapy.
-The short list (but not all inclusive) of couples and families in Complex Relationships include:
+As a professional, I specialize in helping my clients who are in Complex Relationships that are tough to treat with conventional psychotherapy.
+The short list of couples and families in Complex Relationships include:

 - “Asperger Syndrome” or High Functioning Autism

 - Entrepreneurial Couples

 - Ex-Pats (Life Abroad)